sshyran/owntracks-gw/manual/OTAP.md

 # OTAP

-Over the Air Provisioning is supported by the OwnTracks Edition, and it can be triggered by an MQTT publish or via the console.
+Over the Air Provisioning is supported by the OwnTracks Edition, and it can be triggered by an MQTT publish, via SMS, or via the console with an `upgrade` command.
 The following prerequisites must be met.

-Configure the following either within the `.properties` file or on the console:
+Configure the following settings:

 ```
 set otapURI=http://example.com/files/@/OwnTracks.jad